LTUC/amman-dotnet-401d2/2ndHalfOverview/Outline.md

 ## Week 6

 ### Monday

-1. Introduction to Identity
-    - Setup and Creation
+1. Setup of VSTS
-    - Interfaces integration
+1. Interfaces integration

 1. Goals and Reflections

+#### Root User Stories
+1. As a Developer, I want to build out the skeleton of an MVC site
+2. As a Developer, I want to use Sql Server as my database
+3. As a Developer, I want to deploy my

 ### Tuesday
+1. Introduction to Identity
+Enable Identity
 1. Login/Register

+### Wednesday
 2. Claims

-### Wednesday
-1. Policies

 1. Goals and Reflections

 ### Thursday
+George
-1. View Components
+1. Policies

 - CHECK - IN

 ### Friday
+1. View Components
 1. Peer Review
 1. Goals and Reflections